 - The layout of the supplied test charts is designed to fit on A4 or US letter size and is optimized for the hand-held measuring devices supported by the Measure Tool.
 As all patches cannot go on one page the Multicolor charts are split in multiple pages which need to be measured in corresponding sequence (1_6 means it is the first of six pages).

 - The total area coverage (TAC) of 400% is not exceeded in any of the test charts, not even in Multicolor test charts.

 - Please make sure that the RIP or the output system of the printer supports Photoshop multichannel PSD files.
 If this is not the case please open the test charts in Photoshop (or another suitable image editing program) and save them as DCS2 files.

 - The test charts are optimized for the X-Rite i1Pro measuring device, but can also be measured with other any single color measuring devices.

 - For measurements with the X-Rite i1iO, Barbieri Spectro LFP and Konica-Minolta FD-9, we recommend creating a customized test chart file based on the corresponding reference file using ColorAnt’s Export Chart tool.

 - To use a measuring device that is not supported by ColorAnt MeasureTool, it is necessary to create a test chart which is suitable for that measuring device and the intended printing process.
 Make sure to select the reference file matching the color system.
-The reference file is provided by CoPrA and located in the same folder as the test chart files.
-It can be recognized by the TXT extension and contains all required color patches.
+We recommend creating the corresponding reference files with ColorAnt/Custom Chart.
 Please note that our reference files use a maximum total area coverage of up to 400%, even for 7 channel color systems.

 - For Multicolor profiling - in contrast to CMYK Profiling - the test charts has to be adapted to the calculation algorithms in order to minimize color patches, otherwise, test charts would be exceptionally large.